AgnieszkaMucha/ParticlePhysics/index.md

    - [PyROOT](Files/Tutorial-PyROOT_2018.pdf)
 - Have a look at [PyROOT](https://root.cern/manual/python/) webpage.

-## Particle Physics project 1 for AGH UST FPACS students
+## Particle Physics projects for AGH UST FPACS students
-### D meson decays to three hadrons
 ## Goals of the course:
    I. Introduction to experimental particle physics. <br>
    II.
 Search for D meson decay in data simulated in the LHCb experiment. <br>